-Author: Romain Vergne (website)
+Author: Romain Vergne (

 Please cite my name and add a link to my web page if you use this course